7coil/MSS-Discord/README.md

 > The markdown version of this licence is by TheFox, and can be found here: https://github.com/TheFox/GPLv3.md

 ## Changelog
+### 2017.02.28a

+- Added some comments
+- Added SWITCH and CASE statements instead of many IF statements

 ### 2017.02.27b

 - Added version numbering